-Rocket Lab's apogee kick stage can execute multiple burns to place numerous payloads into different, circularized orbits.
+Rocket Lab's Kick Stage can execute multiple burns to place numerous payloads into different, circularized orbits.
 It opens up significantly more orbital options, particularly for rideshare customers that have traditionally been limited to the primary payload's designated orbit.
-Powered by Rocket Lab's 3D printed liquid propellant Curie engine, the kick stage is capable of 120N of thrust and multiple burns.
+Powered by Rocket Lab's 3D printed Curie engine, the Kick Stage is capable of 120N of thrust and multiple burns.

 Electron is an entirely carbon-composite vehicle powered by Rocket Lab's 3D-printed, electric turbo-pump fed Rutherford engines.
-Electron is capable of delivering payloads of up to 150 kg to a 500 km sun-synchronous orbit - the target range for the high growth constellation-satellite market.
-Customers signed to fly on Electron include NASA, Spaceflight, Planet, Spire and Moon Express.
+Electron is capable of delivering nominal payloads of 150 kg to a 500 km sun-synchronous orbit - the target range for the high growth constellation-satellite market.